-The direct investment portfolio of UNIQA Biztosító, including shares in associated companies, current cash held in financial institutions, excluding investment of unit-linked life insurance was HUF 35,573 million (31 December 2021: HUF 39,867 million).
+The direct investment portfolio of UNIQA Biztosító, including shares in associated companies, current cash held in financial institutions, excluding investment of unit-linked life insurance was HUF 40,478 million (31 December 2023: HUF 44,045 million).

-Net investment income was HUF 1,438 million, which compares to HUF -151.6 million loss a year earlier.
-Asset composition within the direct portfolio remained weighed heavily toward locally issued government bonds (73.2% of the direct investment portfolio) in line with the matching portfolio concept.
-6% of the portfolio was invested in foreign issued government bonds.
-We invested 6% of the portfolio in corporate (mostly foreign) bonds, 2.8% in money-market funds, while 12.1% of the portfolio was cash held in financial institutions.
+Net investment result was HUF 1,584 million, which compares to HUF 1,265 million income a year earlier.
+Asset composition within the direct portfolio remained weighed heavily toward locally issued government bonds (67.2% of the direct investment portfolio) in line with the matching portfolio concept.
+0,6% of the portfolio was invested in foreign issued government bonds.
+We invested 4,3% of the portfolio in corporate (mostly foreign) bonds, 2.8% in senior loan funds, while 16,9% of the portfolio was cash held in financial institutions.
 Generated investment income derived exclusively from the fixed income portfolio; the company did not have equity, investment property or derivative financial instrument positions for investment purposes.
-The net investment result in 2022 - beyond coupon income - is due to the impairment recognized due to the increase in interest rates plus disposition of ownership in subsidiaries.
-Admin expenses slightly decreased (from HUF 385 million to 384 million).
+The net investment result in 2024 is determined by higher admin costs, stable coupon income an increased deposit income, plus one-off realized gains.
+Admin expenses increased significantly (from HUF 622 million to 787 million) due to higher custodian and banking fees (+22 million) and jumping interest service costs on subordinated loan provided by the Group (+133 million).